Ne00n/woodCDN/README.md

 ```

 **cron**<br />
-You need to add python3 generate.py nginx to cronjob at least every 60s, to sync the database with the local nginx<br />
+You need to add python3 generate.py nginx to cronjob at least every 60s, to sync nginx with the database<br />